gardener/gardener-extension-registry-cache/docs/usage/configuration.md

 The `providerConfig.caches` field contains information about the registry caches to deploy.
 It is a required field.
 At least one cache has to be specified.

-The `providerConfig.caches[].upstream` field is the remote registry host (and optionally port) to cache.
+The `providerConfig.caches[].upstream` field is the remote registry host to cache.
 It is a required field.
-The desired format is `host[:port]`.
-The value must not include a scheme.
+The value must be a valid DNS subdomain (RFC 1123).
+It must not include a scheme or port.
 The configured upstream registry must be accessible by `https` (`https://` is the assumed scheme).

 The `providerConfig.caches[].volume` field contains settings for the registry cache volume.
 The registry-cache extension deploys a StatefulSet with a volume claim template.
 A PersistentVolumeClaim is created with the configured size and StorageClass name.